Tyrrrz/Onova/Readme.md

     <img src="favicon.png" alt="Icon" />
 </p>

-**Onova** is a lightweight auto-update framework for desktop applications.
+**oZnova** is a lightweight auto-update framework for desktop applications.
 It's primarily designed for performing in-place updates for portable applications distributed via archive files (as opposed to installers or packages).
 The library requires minimal configuration, doesn't impose any changes to the CI/CD process, and doesn't affect the life cycle of your application.

-✨ See also [Onova.Publisher](https://github.com/dady8889/Onova.Publisher) — community project that provides an integrated installation experience based on **Onova**.
+✨ See also [oZnova.Publisher](https://github.com/dady8889/oZnova.Publisher) — community project that provides an integrated installation experience based on **oZnova**.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>